 Written by Sonal Jaiswal | Evangelist, Customer Guru

 Being in the customer-service field is, by and large, extremely rewarding.
-You have the power to make a difference to people’s lives and make them happy.
+You have the power to make a difference in people’s lives and make them happy.
 Not many professions offer such opportunities.
-However, the flip side to being in this field is that you can come across customers that are dissatisfied, annoyed or even enraged!
+However, the flip side of being in this field is that you can come across customers that are dissatisfied, annoyed, or even enraged!

-A customer service centre, popularly known as a call centre, is the battle ground where the service representatives provide everyday solutions to customers.
-I am calling it a battle ground because most of the times, customers that call in are irate and frustrated, wanting to sort out a grievance.
+A customer service centre, popularly known as a call centre, is the battleground where the service representatives provide everyday solutions to customers.
+I am calling it a battleground because most of the times, customers that call in are irate and frustrated, wanting to sort out a grievance.
 Handling such customers can take a toll on the executive.
 However, the executive must remember that how he deals with such a circumstance would determine whether the customer will remain with the brand or choose to move to a competitor.
-This job is also specially challenging because all the customer gets to hear is an executive’s voice.
+This job is also especially challenging because all the customer gets to hear is an executive’s voice.
 It is only the power of words and the tone that will help make the situation better.

 “Words have the power to both destroy and heal.
 When words are both true and kind, they can change our world.” – Buddha

 But, how do you deal with irate customers without getting irate or angry yourself?
 Here are a few tips that will help in aiding such customers.

 The first few seconds of a call usually give you a heads up on the customer’s mood and his query.
 If you know that it is going to be one of those calls where a customer is agitated, then adjust your headset and have your notepad ready.
 Go ahead and just listen.
 SIMPLY LISTEN.
 As the customer shares his poor experience, ensure that you listen actively.
 Make a note of the keywords like dates, time and names.
 Nothing aggravates the situation more than getting incorrect information.